Welcome to Columbia. As you get started, review the following core employment information and responsibilities.

-The regular work day for most support staff is 9:00 a.m. to 5:00 p.m., excluding a one-hour period.
+The regular work day for most support staff is 9:00 a.m. to 5:00 p.m., excluding a one-hour lunch period.
 This schedule results in a 35-hour week.
 Service and maintenance employees and certain other employees have different work hours.
 Certain offices and departments, because of the nature of their operation, may also require different work schedules.
 Specific schedules and changes should be discussed with your supervisor.

 Employees covered by collective bargaining agreements receive wage increases in accordance with the provisions of their respective agreements.